5 TIPS ON WHAT TO WEAR ON YOUR LINKEDIN PHOTO

 4- STRONG PATTERNS

 Try to avoid very strong patterns like polka dots, big flowers, etc. It has a tendency to distract the viewer.
 A professional portrait is putting YOU in the spotlight, not what you are wearing.
 (Unless you are a fashion designer like Marie (see photo above) and it's part of the story you want to tell.)

 5 - JACKET OR NO JACKET

-In the body language 'science', the brain interprets the shape of your shoulders as your ability to handle responsibilities.
-The more strong and square they are, the more reliable and responsible you can be perceived.
+In body language 'science', the brain interprets the shape of your shoulders as your ability to handle responsibilities.
+The stronger and the more square they are, the more reliable and responsible you can be perceived.
 That where we realize the role of shoulder pads!

 That being said, as mentioned earlier: it all depends on the message you want to convey and the project you are using your executive portraits for.
 For instance, if you want to enhance your leadership and ability to manage a team or a project, earlier: go for the jacket.
 If you need to be portrayed more approachable and friendly, then drop the jacket!

 In case you wear glasses and you have different pairs at home: bring them all.